DATA PROTECTION POLICY AND PROCEDURES

 Changing information you believe to be inaccurate

 You should let us know if you disagree with something written on your file.
-We may not always be able to change or remove the information.
-We will correct factual inaccuracies but cannot correct the opinions of professionals working with you although we are able to include your comments in the records.
+We may not always be able to change or remove the information; however, we will correct factual inaccuracies and may include your comments in the records.
 Please use the contact details above to report inaccurate information.

 Asking for your information to be deleted (right to be forgotten)